lanl/dsi/README.rst

 If you are attempting to use DSI with an existing tool, and you have a virtual environment configured for the existing tool, you can pip install DSI in that virtual environment using this command: ::

-  cd dsi # The directory where setup.py is located. python -m pip install .
+  python -m pip install .  # In directory where pyproject.toml is located

 =============